 Co-packaged products.
-We have a long-term supply arrangement with A&M Products Manufacturing Company, a subsidiary of The Clorox Company ("Clorox") (which is material to our business) under which we manufacture branded non-clumping litters.
-Under this co-manufacturing relationship, the marketer controls all aspects of sales, marketing, and distribution, as well as the odor control formula, and we are responsible for manufacturing.
+We have a long-term supply arrangement with A&M Products Manufacturing Company, a subsidiary of The Clorox Company ("Clorox"), under which we manufacture branded non-clumping litters.
+Under this comanufacturing relationship, the marketer controls all aspects of sales, marketing, and distribution, as well as the odor control formula, and we are responsible for manufacturing.
 Under the long-term supply agreement with Clorox we have the exclusive right to supply Clorox's requirements for Fresh Step coarse cat litter up to certain levels.